khalid-hussain/shaheen/chap20.md

 were away from the cities and settlements in which his soldiers, in the garb of monks, had consolidated their positions a few days earlier.
 The residents of this monastery, like the monks of Loja were in custody.
-In whichever monastery Badr Bin Mughira would enter, his men would be ready with food for his men and fodder for the horses.
+In whichever monastery Badr bin Mughira would enter, his men would be ready with food for his men and fodder for the horses.
 With every destination, the quantity of his men kept increasing.
 When he was crossing the border of Ferdinand's kingdom, then the number of his men had become one hundred and fifty.

-Badr Bin Mughira was strolling anxiously in a room of the mountain fort.
+Badr bin Mughira was strolling anxiously in a room of the mountain fort.
 His face had the effects of hopelessness, concern and anguish.
 Rabia entered into the room.
 Badr was in some deep thought.
 After a while when he did not notice her, then, Rabia took a step forward and said, "You had called for me?"